Battle of Đồng Hới: Battle

 The American warships operating in the Gulf of Tonkin were shelling North Vietnamese coastal targets around Đồng Hới, Quảng Bình Province, North Central Coast region near the DMZ along the 17th parallel, the provisional borderline between South Vietnam and North Vietnam when VPAF MiGs attacked them in the first air attack on U.S. naval forces in the Vietnam War.

 At approximately 17:00, USS Sterett detected three hostile aircraft approaching the navy ships.
 One of the MiG-17s scored a direct hit on USS Higbee with a BETAB-250 (250 kg) bomb, after failing to hit its target twice on two previous attack runs.
 The explosion destroyed the aft 5 in gun mount which was empty, as the 12-man crew had been evacuated following a "hang fire" (a round stuck in one of the barrels).
 Another MiG-17 simultaneously aimed its bombs at USS Oklahoma City but missed the target.
-The U.S. claims that one of the MiGs was shot down by a Terrier surface-to-air missile from USS Sterett.
-One more MiG disappeared from Steretts radar along with a Terrier missile fired at it from the frigate, indicating a probable kill.
+The U.S. claimed that one of the MiGs was shot down by a Terrier surface-to-air missile from USS Sterett.
+One more MiG reportedly disappeared from Steretts radar along with a Terrier missile fired at it from the frigate, indicating a probable kill.
 A North Vietnamese Styx anti-ship missile was alleged to have been fired and intercepted, but this was not confirmed by official documentation.

-At approximately 18:00 as the US ships withdrew to the northeast, USS Sterett detected two surface targets shadowing the US ships; after 30 minutes, Sterett opened fire on the targets with its 5-inch (127 mm) gun and reported destroying the two suspected North Vietnamese P 6-class torpedo boats.
-However, the North Vietnamese navy’s documentary show that they had not participated in any engagement until 27 August.
+At approximately 18:00 as the U.S. ships withdrew to the northeast, USS Sterett detected two surface targets shadowing the U.S. ships; after 30 minutes, Sterett opened fire on the targets with its 5-inch (127 mm) gun and reported destroying the two suspected North Vietnamese P 6-class torpedo boats.
+However, the North Vietnamese claimed that their navy had not participated in any engagement until 27 August.